b0sc/college/c/README.md

 ## How to Submit?

-Inside the `[taskname]` folder, there is a `README.md` file that will contain how the task was implemented.
+Inside the `[taskname]` folder, there is a `README.md` file that you will write, how the task was implemented.
 Code in any of `C, Go, Python, Java, C++, C#, JavaScript, PHP` extension file.
 You can follow this same format to submit your task.

 -   Introduction to Question
 -   Propose a solution